FlagOpen/FlagEmbedding/Long_LLM/activation_beacon/README.md

 *The source code and model checkpoint will be released soon.
 Please stay tuned.*:smile:

-## Contact
-If you have any question or suggestion related to this project, feel free to open an issue or pull request.
-You also can email Peitian Zhang (namespace.pt@gmail.com).

 ## Citation
 If you find this repository useful, please give us a star ⭐.